 The story of No Regrets for Our Youth ends twelve years after it began, in 1945.
 An intertitle proclaims: “The war is lost, but freedom is restored.”
 Yukie’s father has been restored to his teaching job at Kyoto Imperial University, and Noge’s come to be revered as a martyr.
 (The late antimilitarist once told Yukie that, in time, the public would appreciate what people like him had done.)
 Still, there is an air of sadness in the present—reflection over what was lost in the struggle for freedom, academic and otherwise—especially at the reception where Professor Yagihara gives a speech about his former student.
 All is certainly better, but hardly ideal.

 As for Yukie, now thirty-two years old, there’s much left to be done.
-Her successfully mending Noge’s image in the minds of his parents unintentionally paved her way to a new cause worthy of devotion, and it is here that she at last forms something resembling a political stance.
+Her successfully mending Noge’s image in the minds of his parents unintentionally paved her way to a new cause worthy of devotion.
 However, promoting outright liberalism is still not her forte; her mission instead is to ease the hardships inherent in the lives of lower-class people, which she has now experienced first-hand.
 “Their lives—especially the women’s lives—are brutally hard,” she informs her mother.
 “If I can improve their lot even a little, my life will be well spent.”
-Examined with everything which has come before it, this line by Yukie subtly demonstrates a political ideology while, at the same time, emphasizing the same overarching theme present from the start.
-Yukie may have become an activist (and in some limited sense might now be a political person), but the politics still play second fiddle to the notions of personal growth and transformation.
+Examined with everything which has come before it, this line by Yukie emphasizes the same overarching theme present from the start.
+Yukie may have become an activist (and in some limited sense might now be a political person—albeit in a much more reserved sense than Noge was; notice how she doesn’t outright blame anyone for the farmers’ hardships or declare herself an enemy of anyone), but whatever politics she might have uncovered still play second fiddle to the notions of personal growth and transformation.
 In setting out to redeem the man she loved, Yukie ended up redefining herself and found the reason for living she was seeking in the first place.

 For the picture’s ending, Kurosawa added a dialogue-free coda absent in Eijiro Hisaita’s screenplay.
 Three trucks come barreling past the camera down a gravel road—destination: the farming community—the last one stopping to pick up Yukie, who needs a ride.
 The farmers in the back of the truck are all smiles as they take her suitcase and help her up.
 Once aboard, Yukie leans against the chassis, standing before everyone else.
 An irony-fueled montage ensues with the farmers smiling and bowing (apologetically as well as welcomingly) to the very same woman who, just a few years before, they had all scorned and shunned as the wife of a spy.
 Perplexed at first, Yukie finally gives a soft smile.
 Noge’s words have proven true: in time, the Japanese people came to realize the nobility of his cause.
 Our heroine’s smile is tinged with sadness (she did lose Noge, after all), but at least now she has proof her love’s death wasn’t completely in vain.
 The final image begins as a group shot of everyone with Yukie framed in the center; the truck then resumes its journey, pulling away from the camera, taking Yukie back to the village where she uncovered not so much her political beliefs but her independence, her cause, her reason for living, and her sense of self.